-We all know that meditating is good for us.
+We all know about the benefits of mindfulness.
 But then why is it so hard to start (and stick to) a regular practice?
 Erin Woo shares some helpful tips on how to get out of your head and onto your cushion.

-Hello, I’m Erin Woo, a guiding teacher with the Mindful Teacher Certification Program.
+Hello, I’m Erin Woo, a guiding teacher with the Mindful Schools Mindful Teacher Certification Program.
 I want to talk about some ideas for helping yourself practice when you’re having a difficult time with it.

 You can listen to this audio talk or read the transcript below: